AdithJuspay/purescript-webpack-example/README.md

 - "npm run build"

 Expected Output:
-- html page running on http.
+- html page running on http://localhost:8080/
 - Initially console should be clear
 - On button press, console and page should show "hello" text